Menu

 • RAIL – Trains that run above ground on a national network such as National Rail.
 Look for the track symbol.

-• OVERGROUND Trains – Trains that run above ground around central London to locations not served by the tube such as Heathrow Express and TFL overground.
+• OVERGROUND Trains – Trains that run above ground in central London to locations not served by the tube such as Heathrow Express and TFL overground.
 Look for the circle with a horizontal band.

 • UNDERGROUND – also known as the Tube.
 Subway trains that run mostly underground throughout 6 zones in central London Look for the circle with a horizontal band.